Adult Non-Hodgkin Lymphoma Treatment (PDQ®)

 - Intravascular large B-cell lymphoma.
 This type of non-Hodgkin lymphoma affects blood vessels, especially the small blood vessels in the brain, kidney, lung, and skin.
 Signs and symptoms of intravascular large B-cell lymphoma are caused by blocked blood vessels.
 It is also called intravascular lymphomatosis.

 - Burkitt lymphoma.
 Burkitt lymphoma is a type of B-cell non-Hodgkin lymphoma that grows and spreads very quickly.
 It may affect the jaw, bones of the face, bowel, kidneys, ovaries, or other organs.
 There are three main types of Burkitt lymphoma (endemic, sporadic, and immunodeficiency related).
 Endemic Burkitt lymphoma commonly occurs in Africa and is linked to the Epstein-Barr virus, and sporadic Burkitt lymphoma occurs throughout the world.
 Immunodeficiency-related Burkitt lymphoma is most often seen in patients who have AIDS.
 Burkitt lymphoma may spread to the brain and spinal cord and treatment to prevent its spread may be given.
-Burkitt lymphoma occurs most often in children and young adults (See the Childhood Non-Hodgkin Lymphoma Treatment summary for more information.)
+Burkitt lymphoma occurs most often in children and young adults (See the PDQ summary on Childhood Non-Hodgkin Lymphoma Treatment for more information.)
 Burkitt lymphoma is also called diffuse small noncleaved-cell lymphoma.

 - Lymphoblastic lymphoma.
 Lymphoblastic lymphoma may begin in T cells or B cells, but it usually begins in T cells.
 In this type of non-Hodgkin lymphoma, there are too many lymphoblasts (immature white blood cells) in the lymph nodes and the thymus gland.
 These lymphoblasts may spread to other places in the body, such as the bone marrow, brain, and spinal cord.
 Lymphoblastic lymphoma is most common in teenagers and young adults.
 It is a lot like acute lymphoblastic leukemia (lymphoblasts are mostly found in the bone marrow and blood).
-(See the Adult Acute Lymphoblastic Leukemia Treatment summary for more information.)
+(See the PDQ summary on Adult Acute Lymphoblastic Leukemia Treatment for more information.)

 - Adult T-cell leukemia/lymphoma.
 Adult T-cell leukemia/lymphoma is caused by the human T-cell leukemia virus type 1 (HTLV-1).
 Signs include bone and skin lesions, high blood calcium levels, and lymph nodes, spleen, and liver that are larger than normal.